Balaji-R-05/SpeakSmart/README.md

-# SPEAKSMART - Real-Time Offline Speech Translation App
+# SpeakSmart - Real-Time Offline Speech Translation App

 **SPEAKSMART** is an innovative speech translation app that enables seamless multilingual communication in real-time.
 With its offline capabilities, users can communicate effortlessly without needing an internet connection, making it ideal for travelers, business professionals, and global connections.